776lucky/tutorXpert2/docs/README.md

 - ✅ PostgreSQL schema: `users`, `profile`, `tasks`, `task_applications`, `messages`
 - ✅ FastAPI with full Pydantic validation
 - ✅ Role-based access checks in both frontend and backend

 ---

-### 🚀 Deployment & Hosting

-- ✅ Frontend hosted on Render: `https://tutorxpert-frontend.onrender.com`
-- ✅ Backend hosted on Render: `https://tutorxpert-backend-9qxd.onrender.com`
-- ✅ CORS configured via FastAPI middleware

-## 🧭 Functional Flow Currently Supported

-**Student Flow:**
-1. Register as a student
-2. Edit Profile: Fill in name, education, contact, subjects, etc.
-3. Post Task: Provide task details: title, subject, budget, address, coordinates, and deadline
-4. Browse Tutors on the map-based Tutor Discovery page
-5. Contact Tutor by sending a message
-6. Receive Applications from tutors for posted tasks (planned: review/respond)

-**Tutor Flow:**
-1. Register as a tutor
-2. Edit Profile with relevant info and subjects
-3. Browse Available Tasks using filters and map view
-4. Apply to Task by clicking “Apply Now”
-5. Track Applications under "My Listings" dashboard view
-6. Message Student (if messaging module is used/enabled)

-The platform currently supports the **complete flow from task posting to discovery**, for both students and tutors.

----